-VII.
-GREEDY SCHEDULING ALGORITHMS FOR GENERAL PERIODIC TRAFFIC PATTERN
+7 GREEDY SCHEDULING ALGORITHM FOR GENERAL PERIODIC TRAFFIC PATTERN

-The generalized scheduling problem of non-uniform traffic is NP-hard [47].
+The generalized scheduling problem of non-uniform traffic is NP-hard [45].
 Therefore, we want to design an efficient heuristic algorithm to schedule an arbitrary traffic pattern in a general NoC topology with a general traffic demand pattern.

-Algorithm Overview: Next, we introduce the Latencybased Scheduling Algorithm.
+Algorithm Overview: We introduce the Latency-based Scheduling Algorithm.
 The input of the algorithm is a periodic flow requirement that is given together with a predefined routing.
 The algorithm outputs a schedule that guarantees periodic service of the traffic without any collisions.

 Before defining the algorithm formally, let's first provide some intuition.
 The algorithm runs offline.
 It relies on a centralized scheduler that uses given traffic demands and routes to provide a schedule.
 Its goal is to make the schedule period as small as possible.
 Intuitively, the packets that are hardest to schedule are those that take the most delay in their transmission, since they occupy more slots and therefore can experience more conflicts.
 Therefore, to minimize conflicts, in the latency-based algorithm, we first schedule the packets with the longest latencies.

-Note that in the example of Figure 2, the latency-based scheduling will always produce the optimal schedule that is shown in Table II, while a random greedy scheduling can produce either of the two schedules.
+Note that in the example of Figure 1, the latency-based scheduling will always produce the optimal schedule that is shown in Table 2, while a random greedy scheduling can produce either of the two schedules.
 We will show in simulations below that latency-based heuristics also often work better in more complex cases as well.